Frequently Asked Questions

 What is the National HTC Patient Satisfaction Survey (PSS)?

-The Hemophilia Treatment Center (HTC) National Patient Satisfaction Survey (PSS) is a brief set of questions that gives people with hemophilia, von Willebrand Disease and other inherited bleeding disorders a chance to say what they think about HTC care in the US.
+The Hemophilia Treatment Center (HTC) National Patient Satisfaction Survey (PSS) is a brief set of questions that gives people with hemophilia, von Willebrand Disease and other inherited bleeding disorders a chance to say what they think about HTC care across the US.
 It further provides the opportunity for patients to make suggestions on how to improve HTC care.
+The survey has been conducted twice, in 2015 and 2018.

-What patients think about their HTC care is important: what HTCs are doing well, and where HTCs need to improve services.
-Individual HTCs have conducted patient satisfaction surveys in the past, but this is the first nationwide survey, used by 133 (97%) HTCs in the US.
-With nearly all HTCs using the same survey, we can discover if there are differences in patient satisfaction with HTC care across the country.
+The purpose of HTCs is to give patients – and people with suspected bleeding and clotting disorders – the best clinical care services, to help them live long healthy lives.
+So what patients think about their HTC care is important.
+Information on what HTCs are doing well and where HTCs need to improve services is valuable.
+Some individual HTCs do conduct patient satisfaction surveys, but the PSS is the first and only nationwide survey of HTC patient satisfaction.
+With nearly all HTCs using the same survey, we can discover if there are differences in patient satisfaction with HTC care across the country and over time.

-HTCs sent the PSS to patients/families at the beginning of 2015 regarding the care they received in calendar year 2014.
-We stopped receiving surveys in August 2015.
+HTCs sent the PSS to patients/families at the beginning of 2015 and 2018 regarding the care they received in calendar years 2014 and 2017, respectively.

 Who was the survey sent to?
 Was the survey handed out in clinics, or mailed?

 HTCs sent surveys to all households where a patient with a bleeding disorder lived.
 We asked parents or caregivers to fill out the survey if the patient was under 17 years old.
-In most cases, HTCs mailed out the surveys.
+In most cases, HTCs mailed out the surveys and/or provided a link to the online survey.
 A small number of surveys were handed out in clinic.

 Could the PSS be filled out online or just on paper?